marcelxv/marcel-scog/resume.md

 ## Professional Summary

-System Architect and Software Engineer with 8+ years of experience helping companies deliver impactful digital products through automation, AI, and scalable architecture — across industries such as education, food safety, retail, and online sales.
+Software Engineer with 8+ years of experience helping companies deliver impactful digital products through automation, AI, and scalable architecture — across industries such as education, food safety, retail, and online sales.
 I build systems to make people's lives easier.

 I started my career in front-end engineering, which shaped my product mindset and deep respect for the user experience.
 Later, I transitioned into fullstack and architectural roles, designing platforms end-to-end — from backend orchestration to polished UX using modern frameworks and clean design principles.